11. French Capital Gains Tax

-French laws require that certain non-resident sellers are obliged to appoint a représentant fiscal on the sale of property in France.
+French laws require that certain non-resident sellers are obliged to appoint a représentant fiscal (tax agent) on the sale of property in France.

-The role of the fiscal (tax) representative is simply to verify that the correct amount of tax is being paid on the transaction.
+The role of the tax agent is simply to verify that the correct amount of tax is being paid on the transaction.

 Given that this also happens to be the role of the notaire there does seem to be a degree of duplication in this task!